The author's daughter with her first find. Credit: Sara Lindberg

-Prospective rock artists are encouraged to join a Facebook group that has ties to their local community; Western Washington areas with pages include Kitsap County, Port Angeles, Grays Harbor, Mount Vernon, Edmonds , Snohomish County, Whidbey Island, Mercer Island, and many more.
+Prospective rock artists are encouraged to join a Facebook group that has ties to their local community.
+In addition to Facebook groups in Kitsap County and Port Angeles, Western Washington areas with pages include Bothell, Edmonds, Grays Harbor, Kirkland, Mount Vernon, Mercer Island, Seattle, Snohomish County, Tacoma, Whidbey Island and many more.
 Just search on Facebook with the name of your community and the term "rocks"; if you don't find a page, consider starting one yourself (see below for tips).

 Art, community and family time

-What's the appeal?
 Active members cite the joy of spending creative time with family and friends, of giving back and spending time in nature.
-And then there's the age-old appeal of a treasure hunt: Families are walking streets, scouring local parks, searching trails and even climbing playground equipment to find a certain rock that was posted with a clue.
+And then there's the age-old appeal of a treasure hunt.
+Families are walking streets, scouring local parks, searching trails and even climbing playground equipment to find a certain rock that was posted with a clue.

-Connie Quatermass, another cofounders of Kitsap Rocks, notes that families can use a painted-rock expedition to expand kids' sense of community and mindfulness: Parents, she says, can “tell their children that although they may not find a rock each time they go out to hunt, they may see wildlife, wildflowers, read a historical plaque, or pick up litter to help the environment.”
+Connie Quatermass, another cofounder of Kitsap Rocks, notes that families can use a painted-rock expedition to expand kids' sense of community and mindfulness.
+Parents, she says, can “tell their children that although they may not find a rock each time they go out to hunt, they may see wildlife and wildflowers, read a historical plaque, or pick up litter to help the environment.”

 Some painted-rock groups use the activity's popularity to support local causes.
 Kitsap Rocks, for example, has participated in several community events, including a Batman-themed painted-rocks event to raise funds for a local boy fighting cancer.

 At its heart, this quirky, unplugged trend is about finding happiness and joy in the simplest of things.
 It certainly felt that way when my daughter found her first ladybug rock: The sheer excitement and look of joy on her face meant as much to me as it did to her.